• Shop

 2. Pronouns

 Using two potato heads, label one a girl and one a boy.
-Take turns giving directions for building the heads: “She wants the pink lips… he wants the green hat.”
+Take turns giving directions for building the heads: “She wants the blue hat… he wants the green hat.”
 You can also ask questions: “Who has the green hat?… He does.”

 3. Following & Giving Directions